 A very brief follow-up data collection is planned for the spring of students' expected graduation year, 2013, to record students' postsecondary options and plans.

-Subsequent data collections are planned to occur two years after the expected graduation year (in 2016) to learn about students' postsecondary experiences, and again in 2021 to learn about participants' choices, decisions, attainment, and experiences in adulthood.
+Subsequent data collections are planned to occur three years after the expected graduation year (in 2016) to learn about students' postsecondary experiences, and again in 2021 to learn about participants' choices, decisions, attainment, and experiences in adulthood.

 The study involves a nationally representative sample of 944 high schools, including both public and private schools.
 An average of 25 ninth-graders per school were selected, for a total of about 24,000 students.